lucas-gtr/AoC2024/README.md

    ```
    ./build/AoC2024 [input_directory/prefix]
    ```
    You **must** provide the directory and file prefix as an argument to the program.
+All the input file must be located in the same directory.
 For example:
    ```
    ./build/AoC2024 InputFiles/input_day
    ```